telerik/xaml-docs/controls/radgridview/row-details/template.md

 	</telerik:RadGridView>
 {{endregion}}

->important You should specify a Height for the RadGridView in the RowDetailsTemplate.
+>important You should specify fixed dimensions for the RadGridView in the RowDetailsTemplate (Height/MaxHeight and Width/MaxWidth).
 Otherwise the [UI Virtualization]({%slug radgridview-features-ui-virtualization%}) mechanism will be disabled.

 __Figure 2:__ Displays the result of the applied __Complex RowDetails Template__.
 ![Telerik {{ site.framework_name }} DataGrid-row-details-template-complex](images/gridview-row-details-template-complex.png)